Wan Azizah, The Woman Changing Malaysia’s Politics

-Her Instagram gives a glimpse into her personal life, which politicians usually shy away from doing.
+We love that her Instagram profile gives us a glimpse into her personal life, which politicians usually shy away from doing.

 Considering all the aforementioned facts, it’s no surprise that Dr Wan has a positive relationship with her constituents.

-She shows compassion to her supporters and always go the extra mile to show them that she really cares about them.
+She shows compassion to her supporters and always goes the extra mile to show them that she really cares.